PJMcDonough/Math103Notes/12polypow.md

 Then near $k$, $f(x)$ is small, and all values of $p(x)$ near zero are, for purposes of multiplication near-enough to constant.
 Therefore, we can treat $f$ in this area as a polynomial and use the above table to note that for odd multiplicity, $f$ crosses the $x$-axis, and even multiplicity it bounces off it.
 We can use this to draw all the crossings.

+A turning point is a point in a graph where it goes from sloping up to down or vice versa.
+Math-By-Fives refers to these as wiggles.
+You may also hear them referred to as whoopty-doos.
+These are not standard terminology.
+The maximum number of turning points is one less than the degree of the polynomial.
+We can restate this using algebra as the minimum possible degree of a polynomial given a graph is one more than the number of turning points.
+Note that this is an inequality.
+The fourth degree polynomial $f(x)=x^4+17$ has exactly

+We have some step-by-step instructions for graphing polynomial.

+1. Find $x$- and $y$-intercepts.
+To find the $x$-intercept solve for $y$ and vice versa.
+2. Check for symmetry.
+If $f(x)=f(-x)$, there is a vertical line of mirror symmetry.
+You can use this to check your work, or you can decide to only do one side and then mirror it.
+You could skip this step if you really wanted to
+3. Find the multiplicity of the zeros.
+Remember odd multiplicity goes through and even multiplicity bounces.
+4. End behavior can be determined from degree and coefficient of lead term.
+See the above table.
+5. Check the number of turning points.
+If the number of turning points is not less than the degree of the polynomial, you have made an error.